iamdipanshusingh/dio_refresh/README.md

     - `shouldRefresh`: Callback to determine if a refresh is needed.
     - `onRefresh`: Callback to handle the refresh logic and return a new `TokenStore`.
     - `isTokenValid`: Optional callback to validate if a token is still valid.
+    - `retryInterceptors`: Optional list of interceptors to be added to the `Dio` instance used for retrying requests.
+This is useful for adding logging or other custom interceptors to the retry mechanism.

 ### `TokenManager`